Daniel Clowes: Eightball, 1989–2004

-Post-Eightball, 2005–2016
+Post-Eightball, 2005–2023

 After Eightball ended in 2004, Clowes began to release full-color graphic novels, beginning in 2005 with Ice Haven, a revised version of the comic that appeared in Eightball #22.
 In 2010 Drawn and Quarterly published Wilson, Clowes's first graphic novel that had not been serialized in Eightball.
 The next year, Pantheon released Mister Wonderful, a revised and reformatted version of a narrative serialized weekly in 2007 and 2008 in The Sunday New York Times Magazine, a story Clowes described as a "romance."
 2011 also saw the Drawn and Quarterly hardcover release of The Death-Ray, which first appeared in Eightball #23.

 During this period, Clowes drew the first of several New Yorker covers and contributed comics to Zadie Smith's The Book of Other People (2008) and the influential art comics anthology Kramers Ergot (#7, 2008).
 In 2006, after a health crisis, Clowes underwent open-heart surgery.
 His longest graphic novel Patience was released in the US in March 2016.
-Clowes lives in Oakland, California, with his wife Erika and son Charlie.
+His latest graphic novel Monica was released on October 3, 2023, by Fantagraphics.
+Clowes lives in Oakland, California, with his wife Erika and his child.

 Cultural contexts

-Clowes's work emerged from the late-1980s and early-’90s American alternative comics scene and played an important role in comics achieving a new level of respect from reviewers, academics, and readers.
+Clowes's work emerged from the late-1980s and early-1990s American alternative comics scene and played an important role in comics achieving a new level of respect from reviewers, academics, and readers.
 Ghost World was among the earliest American "literary" comics to be marketed and sold through conventional book stores as a graphic novel.
 (Clowes has been critical of the terms "literary comics" and "graphic novel.")
 It was presented in serial form within Eightball #11‐#18 (1993‐1997).

 Some of his most popular stories, such as Ghost World and "The Party", are associated with Generation X ("The Party" was reprinted in Douglas Rushkoff's 1994 GenX Reader).
 This movement's investment in post-adolescent aimlessness was one of Clowes's main themes during the 1990s.
 The cartoonist led the way for comic artists like Adrian Tomine and Craig Thompson, who also focused on the angst of post-adolescent characters.

 Like filmmaker David Lynch, Clowes is known for mixing elements of kitsch and the grotesque.
 Reflecting the cartoonist's interest in 1950s and 1960s TV, film, mainstream and underground comics, and Mad magazine, these elements surface in Clowes's 1990s work, especially his graphic novel Like a Velvet Glove Cast in Iron.
 During the 1990s, the juxtaposition of kitsch and horror became something of a zeitgeist in visual art, independent film, and post-underground comics.

 Clowes's post-2000 graphic novels marked a shift in subject matter and form.
 Ice Haven, The Death-Ray, Wilson, and Mister Wonderful featured older protagonists and explored issues of masculinity and aging.
-Like the work of his fellow cartoonists Chris Ware and Art Spiegelman, these comics displayed an interest in American comic-strip history, using layouts, coloring, and drawing styles reminiscent of newspaper cartoons, especially the large early- and mid-twentieth-century Sunday comic strips.
+Like the work of his fellow cartoonists Chris Ware and Art Spiegelman, these comics displayed an interest in American comic-strip history, using layouts, coloring, and drawing styles reminiscent of newspaper cartoons, especially the large early- and mid-20th-century Sunday comic strips.